mattcarlotta/next-env-proposal/README.md

 In short, NextJS only allows `.env.*` files to be loaded by `NODE_ENV`.
 While this allows developers to load environment specfic `.env.*` files, it unfortunately requires `NODE_ENV` to be changed.
 Ideally, this should be avoided since Next (and 3rd party dependencies) expect `NODE_ENV` to be one of the following: `development`, `production`, and `test`: [source](https://nextjs.org/docs/messages/non-standard-node-env).
 In summation, if a developer changes `NODE_ENV=development` and uses `next build`, then there's a chance they could ship unoptimized/dead code.

 Instead, this proposal avoids changing `NODE_ENV` by loading from an `env.config.json`.
-Next can hand-off control to the developer who can then decide which `.env.*` files are loaded (reusable), how their loaded (specificity), and when their loaded (by a configurable environment):
+Next can hand-off control to the developer who can then decide which `.env.*` files are loaded (reusable), how they're loaded (specificity), and when their loaded (by a configurable environment):

 **env.config.json**